katrin-walter/Phylogenomic_workflow/README.md

-1. optional: install Entrez Direct, if you want to download files directly from NCBI. head to docs -> Entrez_Direct.md and follow instructions
+1. optional: install Entrez Direct, if you want to download files directly from NCBI.
+   Go to docs -> Entrez_Direct.md and follow instructions

-2. Extract every gene sequence of every taxa (.gb file) into one fasta file
+3. Extract every gene sequence of every taxa (.gb file) into one fasta file
    Example: gene name: accD
    all accD sequences from every taxa in one accD.fasta file ect..

-3. Apply the script `python extract_gene_fasta.py `
+4. Apply the script `python extract_gene_fasta.py `

-4. Installing translatorX and mafft
+5. Installing translatorX and mafft

    a) if you prefer, create a new environment before installing and activate it (e.g. phylogenomic)